rockettheme/docs/Docs/wordpress/themes/ximenia/demo_bottom.md

 ![][demo1]

 #### Text
 The Text widget in the section is pretty simple and straightforward.
-You'll need to enter the following in the main text field.
+You will need to enter the following in the main text field.

 ~~~
 <ul class="menu">